FACTBOX-Seized or sailing away: What we know about oligarchs and their assets | Headlines

 FACTBOX-Seized or sailing away: What we know about oligarchs and their assets

-Alisher Usmanov, 68, metals and telecoms tycoon with an estimated $16.2 billion net worth has been sanctioned by the United States and European Union Seized:
+ALISHER USMANOV Alisher Usmanov, 68, metals and telecoms tycoon with an estimated $16.2 billion net worth has been sanctioned by the United States and European Union

-- A villa in Golfo del Pevero, on the island of Sardinia, worth approximately $19 million was seized by Italian authorities.
-Suspended:
+Seized: - A villa in Golfo del Pevero, on the island of Sardinia, worth approximately $19 million was seized by Italian authorities.

-Sailing away: - An Airbus A340 Prestige jet linked to Usmanov flew out of Munich, Germany to Tashkent, Uzbekistan on Feb.
+- An Airbus A340 Prestige jet linked to Usmanov flew out of Munich, Germany to Tashkent, Uzbekistan on Feb.
 28 and hasn't been tracked since, according to Radar Box data.
+Softly, softly:

-Softly,: - The U.S. treasury, while blocking Usmanov's assets, has left companies controlled by him off their list of sanctions in an effort not to raise the price of commodities.
+- The U.S. Treasury, while blocking Usmanov's personal assets, has left companies controlled by him off its list of sanctions in an effort not to raise the price of commodities.
+ROMAN ABRAMOVICH

-ROMAN ABRAMOVICH Roman Abramovich, 55, billionaire politician dubbed 'Putin's banker' with an estimated $12.3 billion fortune is not on any sanctions list
+Roman Abramovich, 55, billionaire politician with an estimated $12.3 billion fortune was sanctioned by Britain on Thursday Suspended:

-For sale: - Abramovich announced Chelsea Football Club was for sale and he would donate the proceeds to victims of the Ukraine war.

-- British MP Chris Bryant has said Abramovich is trying to sell his 15-bedroom mansion in Kensington Palace Gardens to avoid sanctions.
+- Abramovich's attempt to sell Chelsea Football Club was halted on Thursday when the British government announced its sanctions.
+Britain's asset freeze and sanctions bar the sale of players, new tickets and merchandise, but the team will be able to play matches. - British MP Chris Bryant had said Abramovich was trying to sell his 15-bedroom mansion in Kensington Palace Gardens to avoid sanctions.
 He bought the home in the area of London nicknamed "Billionaire's row" for 90 million pounds ($119 million) in 2011.

+- The Kensington home, along with other property and his stakes in steelmaker Evraz and Norilsk Nickel, is also subject to the British sanctions.
+It was not immediately clear if any assets had been seized.
 Stranded:

 - An aircraft linked to Abramovich is at Europort Airport, unable to leave due to Swiss airspace restrictions.
 Signed over:

-- New York property records show a trio of Upper East Side properties worth $92.3 million is tied to his ex-wife Dasha Zhukova, a New York real estate developer married to shipping heir Stavros Niarchos.
-She is also building the 21-story Ray Harlem, which will house the National Black Theater, according to her website.
+- New York property records show a trio of Upper East Side properties worth $92.3 million are tied to his ex-wife Dasha Zhukova, a New York real estate developer married to shipping heir Stavros Niarchos.
+She is also building the 21-storey Ray Harlem, which will house the National Black Theater, according to her website.
 Sailing away:

 - The $600 million Solaris yacht linked to Abramovich left the Barcelona shipyard where it had been undergoing repairs on Tuesday, March 8. - A Boeing 787-8 linked to Abramovich flew from Moscow to Dubai on March 4, according to Radarbox data.

-OLEG DERIPASKA Oleg Deripaska, 54, an industrialist who founded aluminum giant Rusal was sanctioned by the United States in 2018
+OLEG DERIPASKA Oleg Deripaska, 54, industrialist who founded aluminium giant Rusal was sanctioned by the United States in 2018 and added to a British sanction list on Thursday

+Sanctioned: - The fate of Deripaska's multi-million pound property portfolio in Britain remained unclear after the government said is assets would be frozen.

 Swarmed, not seized: - FBI agents raided a historic New York townhouse at 12 Gay Street, in Greenwich Village, and a Washington D.C. mansion connected to Deripaska in October.
 The tycoon responded on social media by saying nobody was living in those properties.

-- These properties have not been seized by the government, despite sanctions that prevent him from doing business or owning property in the United States. - Deripaska's the British Virgin Islands holding company also owns 5 Belgrave Square.
-He bought the mansion in the exclusive Belgravia area of London for 25 million pounds ($33 million) in 2003, according to multiple media reports.
+- These properties have not been seized by the government, despite sanctions that prevent him from doing business or owning property in the United States. - Deripaska's British Virgin Islands holding company also owns 5 Belgrave Square in London.
+He bought the mansion in the exclusive Belgravia area for 25 million pounds ($33 million) in 2003, according to multiple media reports.

 Softened: - U.S. sanctions were lifted against Rusal and its parent company En+ in 2019 when Deripaska reduced his stakes below a majority threshold to 44.95%.
 There are still concerns, however, that the Russian oligarch is pulling the strings of his business empire behind the scenes.

-Sailing away: - Deripaska's $65 million yacht Clio is one of several vessels owned by billionaires anchored in the Maldives, which does not have an extradition treaty with the U.S., according to shipping database MarineTraffic.
+Sailing away: - Deripaska's $65 million yacht Clio is one of several vessels owned by billionaires anchored in the Maldives, which does not have an extradition treaty with the United States, according to shipping database MarineTraffic.

 Stepping down: - The Guggenheim Museum said Potanin was stepping down as one of its trustees last week.
 He had held the position since 2002, acting as a major benefactor and sponsoring shows, including a Kandinsky show currently in New York.